aarongodin/turnup/Readme.md

 ### Example Use Case

-It might be beneficial to think of turnup as the inverse of [lerna](https://npmjs.com/lerna).

 Let's say you host your team's source code in a GitHub org, and you have 25 repositories that all rely on various versions of Jest.
 You can ask turnup to update Jest across every repo using:

 ```sh